-Nutrisystem (Est. $307 to $535 per month) is another popular prepackaged food plan that is very similar to Jenny Craig.
-It has many of the same benefits and limitations, but gets lower scores for taste.
-It costs less, but is still more expensive than just buying groceries and preparing your own meals.
+Nutrisystem (Est. $300 and up per month) is another popular prepackaged food plan that is very similar to Jenny Craig.
+It has many of the same benefits and limitations, but gets lower scores overall for taste from users.
+It is less expensive than Jenny Craig when taking into account that plan's food costs, but it is still more expensive than just buying groceries and preparing your own meals, experts note.